South Australian Museum: 20th century

 The Museum Act (1939) gave the South Australian Museum autonomy from the Art Gallery and Library, and the South Australian Institute Museum was officially renamed the South Australian Museum.
 This legislation was superseded by the South Australian Museum Act (1976).
 At some point between 1996 and 2002, the Museum became part of Arts SA.

 In 1997, championed by state Arts Minister Diana Laidlaw, the SA Museum was funded to develop its ground floor Australian Aboriginal Cultures Gallery.

 21st century

 The following decade, Mike Rann, Premier and Arts Minister from 2002 to 2011, funded the redevelopment of the Pacific Cultures Gallery and the development of the South Australian Biodiversity Gallery.

 In October 2005, a piece of public art incorporating water, 14 Pieces, situated on the forecourt of the museum, was officially unveiled by the Premier.
 Created by artists Angela and Hossein Valamanesh and commissioned by the City of Adelaide, it replaced the Lavington Bonython fountain that had occupied the site from 1965.
 Its form is based on the vertebrae of an extinct marine reptile, the ichthyosaur.

-In 2011 Mr Rann appointed former Adelaide Lord Mayor and Education Minister Jane Lomax-Smith AM as chair of the Museum Board.

-In November 2020 Mr Kim Cheater was appointed as Chair of the Museum Board.

 Management and governance

+Statutory obligations and board

 The official role of the museum, as per the 2017/8 annual report, is:

 Its vision is to "...use [its] world-class collections to create and share new knowledge, focusing on Australian Aboriginal and Pacific cultures, Earth and Life Sciences".